-We derive our revenues from the sale of our fracturing systems and enhanced recovery systems products and the provision of related services, the sale of composite frac plugs, and related products through Repeat Precision and from sales of our tracer diagnostics services, casing buoyancy system, liner hanger systems and toe initiation sleeves products.
+We derive our revenues from the sale of our fracturing systems and enhanced recovery systems products and the provision of related services, the sale of composite frac plugs, perforating guns and related products through Repeat Precision, and from sales of our tracer diagnostics services, casing buoyancy systems, liner hanger systems and toe initiation sleeves products.

-Product sales represented 70%, 70% and 71% of our revenues for the years ended December 31, 2021, 2020 and 2019, respectively.
+Product sales represented 68% and 70% of our revenues for the years ended December 31, 2022 and 2021, respectively.
 Most of our sales are on a just-in-time basis, as specified in individual purchase orders, with a fixed price for our products.
 We occasionally supply our customers with large orders that may be filled on negotiated terms.
-Services represented 30%, 30% and 29% of our revenues for the years ended December 31, 2021, 2020 and 2019, respectively.
+Services represented 32% and 30% of our revenues for the years ended December 31, 2022 and 2021, respectively.
 Services include our tool charges and associated services related to our fracturing systems and tracer diagnostics services (which are classified together as "services" in our financial results).
 Services are provided at agreed upon rates to customers for the provision of our downhole frac isolation assembly, our personnel and for the provision of tracer diagnostics services.

-During periods of low drilling and well completion activity or as may be needed to compete in certain markets we will, in certain instances, lower the prices of our products and services.
+During periods of low drilling and well completion activity or as may be needed to compete in certain markets we will, in some instances, lower the prices of our products and services.
 Our revenues are also impacted by well complexity, with wells with more stages resulting in longer jobs and increased revenue attributable to selling more sliding sleeves or composite frac plugs and the provision of our services.

-For the years ended December 31, 2021, 2020 and 2019, approximately 62%, 45% and 42%, respectively, of our revenues were derived from sales in Canada and were denominated in Canadian dollars.
-Because our Canadian contracts are typically invoiced in Canadian dollars, the effects of foreign currency fluctuations impact our revenues and are regularly monitored.
+The percentages of our revenues derived from sales in Canada and denominated in Canadian dollars were approximately 65% and 62% for the years ended December 31, 2022 and 2021, respectively.
+Our Canadian contracts are typically invoiced in Canadian dollars; therefore, the effects of foreign currency fluctuations impact our revenues and are regularly monitored.

-Although most of our sales are to North American E&P companies, we also have sales to customers outside of North America and we expect sales to international customers to increase over time.
+Although most of our sales are to North American E&P companies, we also have sales to customers outside of North America, and we expect sales to international customers to increase over time.
 These international sales are made through local NCS entities or to our local operating partners on a free on board or free carrier basis with a point of sale in the United States.
 Some of the locations in which we have operating partners or sales representatives include China and the Middle East.
 Our operating partners and representatives do not have authority to contractually bind NCS but market our products in their respective territories as part of their product or services offering.